What is Health Literacy?

 - Health Literacy: Taking Action to Improve Safety and Quality (ACSQHC, August 2014): A consultation paper from the Australian Commission on Safety, Quality in Health Care (ACSQHC) describing key issues and themes in health literacy.
 The report identifies areas and actions that require coordinated health literacy action.

-- Health Literacy Research Network (The University of Sydney): A multidisciplinary, international research network which aims to develop research partnerships and collaborations.
+- Health Literacy Chronic Disease Network (The University of Sydney): A multidisciplinary, international research network which aims to improve the management of chronic disease for adults with lower literacy.